pinecone-io/terraform-provider-pinecone/README.md

 }
 ```

-You can configure the Pinecone client using environment variables to avoid setting sensitive values in terraform config.
+You can configure the Pinecone client using environment variables to avoid setting sensitive values in the Terraform configuration file.
+To do so, follow these steps:

-- Set `PINECONE_API_KEY` to your Pinecone API Key.
++ Set `PINECONE_API_KEY` to your Pinecone API Key.
-- Set `PINECONE_ENVIRONMENT` to your Pinecone environment.
++ Set `PINECONE_ENVIRONMENT` to your Pinecone environment.

 ## Documentation